Legality of the Leveraged Lending Guidance is Questioned

 Limits on Creditors’ Remedies Against Solvent Debtors Echoed in the Quadrant Litigation

-Mr. Naftalis is the head of the firm’s Litigation Department and firm Co-Chair.
-One of the nation’s leading trial lawyers, Mr. Naftalis is a Fellow of the American College of Trial Lawyers.
-He has for some 40 years represented individuals and corporations in all phases of complex bet-the-company civil, criminal, and regulatory matters, including those involving allegations of insider trading, market manipulation, accounting irregularities, stock options backdating and other financial fraud.
-Mr. Naftalis also has served as counsel to audit and special committees of a number of major public companies in connection with regulatory issues.
+Gary P. Naftalis is one of the nation’s leading trial lawyers and pre-eminent litigators.
+Mr. Naftalis represents corporations, as well as officers, directors and significant individuals, in all phases of complex high-stakes civil, criminal and regulatory matters.
+His work on behalf of these clients spans more than four decades and includes many sensitive and high-profile matters, including governmental and regulatory inquiries and related civil litigation involving allegations of insider trading, market manipulation, accounting irregularities, stock options backdating and other financial fraud.
+Mr. Naftalis has also argued significant appeals in appellate courts throughout the country.
+In addition, he has served as counsel to audit and special committees of a number of major public companies in connection with regulatory issues.

-Mr. Naftalis has been a lecturer at Columbia Law School and was a member of the faculty of Harvard Law School.
-Mr. Naftalis is the author or co-author of numerous books and articles, including the leading work on the grand jury system: The Grand Jury: An Institution on Trial (with Judge Marvin E. Frankel) and Sentencing: Helping the Judges Do Their Jobs (also with Judge Frankel).
+Mr. Naftalis has been a lecturer at Columbia Law School and a member of the faculty of Harvard Law School.
+He is the author of numerous books and articles, including leading works on the grand jury system, The Grand Jury: An Institution on Trial (with the Honorable Marvin E. Frankel), and sentencing, Sentencing: Helping the Judges Do Their Jobs (also with Judge Frankel).